-Complete lines 1 and 2 for each rental real estate property.
-For royalty properties, line 2 and the address portion on line 1 should be left blank and you should enter code "6" for royalty property.
+Complete lines 1a, 1b, and 2 for each rental real estate property.
+For royalty property, enter code "6" on line 1b and leave lines 1a and 2 blank for that prop-

 If you have more than three rental real estate or royalty properties, complete and attach as many Schedules E as you need to list them.
 But answer lines A and B and fill in lines 23a through 26 on only one Schedule E. The figures on lines 23a through 26 on that Schedule E should be the combined totals for all properties reported on your Schedules E. If you are also using page 2 of Schedule E, use the same Schedule E on which you entered the combined totals for Part I.